Schkar/The_unbelievable_mechanisms/README.md

 </ul>

 <h2>Physics engine </h2>
 Physics engine was written by carefully reading and trying to apply many tutorials for physics in games development.
+Most of them didn't work for my case, which I have learned the hard way (after trying to implement them for a couple of days...)
 <strong>There is no external physics library used.</strong>
 <br> It was amazingly hard for a person without any physical or mathematical background, but, thanks to a couple of readings, I have finally got it working.

 Whole development needed a lot of work and, many times, a change of way of thinking, a change of assumptions and, finally, a change of the way how a whole programm is behaving (commits like: "Gravity works!" followed by "Gravity doesn't work" aren't rare).

 <!-- <h2>Credits</h2>